 - Preheat oven to 400°F.

-- Turn dough out onto lightly floured countertop and gently pat into a disk about 1/3-inch thick.
+- Turn dough out onto lightly floured countertop and gently pat into a disk about 1/3-inch thick; fold dough in half and pat out again.
 Cut out biscuits with round biscuit cutter (use the 2-inch or 3-inch size).
 Place biscuits on a parchment-lined baking sheet.
 Sprinkle tops of biscuits evenly with remaining 1 tablespoon of sugar.

 - Bake in the preheated oven about 15 minutes, until golden.
 Remove to a wire rack to cool.